 "The question will be simply whether the accused acted because of a mental disorder, and not whether he displayed particular symptoms which medical science has long recognized do not necessarily, or even typically, accompany even the most serious mental disorder."

-The case established a new approach in federal and some state courts, but quickly came under heavy criticism because it lacked a clear legal standard of criminal responsibility.
-For instance, someone who committed a crime related to a gambling addiction could successfully be found not guilty by reason of insanity using the Durham Rule.
+The Durham case established a new approach in federal and some state courts.
+The Durham Rule quickly came under heavy criticism, as critics argued it lacked a clear legal standard of criminal responsibility.
+For instance, someone who committed a crime related to a gambling addiction could successfully secure a conviction of not guilty by reason of insanity using the Durham Rule.

 Questions About the Durham Rule?
 Ask an Attorney